f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

   :align: center
   :scale: 70%

 You can click on any interface to view its settings or edit them.
 You can currently change the interface State via the webUI or the **Native VLAN** (untagged) and **Trunk VLANs** (tagged) as long as the interface is not part of a LAG.
-If the interface is part of the LAG then the VLAN configuration is done within the LAG rather than the interface.
+If the interface is part of the LAG, then the VLAN configuration is done within the LAG rather than the interface.

 .. image:: images/initial_setup_of_velos_chassis_partitions/image12.png
   :align: center